 The Practical Upper Bound of Local Intelligence in an Advanced Civilization

-That is an understandable starting point, but it is not the deepest question.
+That is a natural starting point, but it is not the deepest question.

-The more meaningful question is narrower and harder: how much cognition can be usefully integrated into a single problem-solving agent before additional energy and computation stop improving its ability to act?
+The more meaningful question is narrower and harder: how much cognition can be usefully integrated into a single problem-solving agent before additional energy, density, and computation stop improving its ability to act?

 This is not a question about the total computational capacity of the observable universe.
-Nor is it a question about the total distributed intelligence of a civilization spread across stars, habitats, and engineered systems.
-It is a question about the practical upper bound of the most advanced local intelligence: the greatest amount of cognition that can still function as one coherent agent for the purpose of solving a given class of problems under real-time constraints.
+Nor is it a question about the total distributed intelligence of a civilization spread across stars, habitats, machine ecologies, and engineered systems.
+It is a question about the practical upper bound of the most advanced local intelligence: the greatest amount of cognition that can still function as one effective agent for the purpose of solving a given class of problems under real time constraints.

 The central claim of this essay is simple:

-The upper bound of practical local intelligence is not set by the largest available energy source, but by the largest amount of computation that can remain causally coherent, thermodynamically manageable, observationally relevant, and action-relevant within one unified problem-solving architecture.
+The upper bound of practical local intelligence is not set by the largest available energy source, but by the largest amount of computation that can remain causally coherent, thermodynamically manageable, materially stable, observationally relevant, and action-relevant within one effective problem-solving architecture.

 Beyond some point, more energy and more computation stop producing proportionate gains in useful intelligence.
-They instead become dominated by heat, latency, synchronization cost, routing overhead, redundant precision, or information that no longer changes what the system should do.
-The true ceiling is therefore not the maximum physically possible computation, but the maximum computation that remains worth integrating into one mind.
+They instead become dominated by heat, latency, synchronization cost, routing overhead, redundant precision, substrate instability, or information that no longer changes what the system should do.
+The true ceiling is therefore not the maximum physically possible computation, but the maximum computation that remains worth integrating into one agent.

 Why This Essay Focuses on Acting Intelligence

-This essay is not primarily asking for the largest physically possible contemplative intelligence: not the largest mind that could spend millions of years reflecting, proving mathematics, or refining abstractions in relative isolation from urgent external demands.
+This essay is not primarily asking for the largest physically possible contemplative intelligence: not the largest cognitive system that could spend millions of years reflecting, proving mathematics, or refining abstractions in relative isolation from urgent external demands.

 Such a system could in principle be much larger and slower than the kind of intelligence analyzed here.
-If response speed is allowed to fall arbitrarily, then the physically coherent scale of a mind can expand accordingly.
+If response speed is allowed to fall arbitrarily, then the physically coherent scale of a cognitive architecture can expand accordingly.

 But that is not the quantity this essay seeks to estimate.